2014 ASHA Public Policy Agenda: Summaries

 - adoption of state hearing screening standards for school-age children;

-- provision of insurance coverage of hearing aids, cochlear implants, and related devices and services for children.
+- provision of insurance coverage of hearing aids, cochlear implants, implantable hearing devices and other related devices, equipment, and diagnostic and treatment services for children.

 Loan Forgiveness as a Recruitment and Retention Tool

-The Pew Research Center reported that, in 2010, nearly one in five U.S. households-22.4 million-had college debt, a proportion that has almost doubled in just over 20 years.
-ASHA supports strategies to increase recruitment and retention of SLPs and audiologists through financial aid and loan forgiveness.
-We will continue to monitor federal incentives pertaining to Pell and Stafford loans and support state legislative efforts to adopt loan forgiveness provisions for SLPs and audiologists.
+ASHA supports strategies to increase recruitment and retention of audiologists and SLPs through financial aid and loan forgiveness.
+We will continue to support state legislative efforts to adopt loan forgiveness provisions for audiologists and SLPs.

-Through national certification (i.e., ASHA’s CCC credential), SLPs and audiologists are uniquely qualified to assess and treat individuals with communication disorders, regardless of geographical location or practice setting.
-However, state regulatory agencies create unnecessary barriers by requiring members to seek and maintain different licenses and/or certifications depending on practice setting.
-Many states have recognized the advantage of issuing a single license for SLPs/audiologists to practice.
-ASHA will continue to advocate for a comprehensive (universal) license in all states, which would allow members to practice in any setting and improve licensure portability across states.
+State regulatory agencies create unnecessary barriers by requiring members to obtain and maintain multiple licenses and/or certifications depending on practice setting.
+Many states have recognized the advantage of issuing a single license for audiologists or SLPs to practice.
+ASHA will continue to advocate for a comprehensive (single) license for each profession in each state, which would allow members to practice in any setting and improve licensure portability across states.

-With the shortage of SLPs and audiologists, more and more states seek options for identifying different levels of standards for service providers.
-ASHA supports the adoption of model licensing language and implementation of a service continuum that defines the credentials and competency requirements for SLPs, audiologists, speech-language pathology assistants (SLPAs), and audiology assistants to ensure that
+With the shortage of audiologists and SLPs, more and more states seek options for identifying standards for service providers.
+ASHA supports the adoption of model licensing language and implementation of a service continuum that defines the credentials and competency requirements for audiologists, SLPs, speech-language pathology assistants (SLPAs), and audiology assistants.
+ASHA will:

-- regulations in the state include, education, training, and supervision requirements to promote uniform standards for the full continuum of speech-language pathology and audiology service providers across the country;
+- advocate for state regulations including education, training, and supervision requirements to promote uniform standards for the full continuum of audiology and speech-language pathology service providers;

-- quality services are delivered to individuals with communication disorders.
+- promote the delivery of quality services to individuals with communication disorders;

-State departments of education (DOE) hire individuals to implement DOE policies, assist with educator questions, and provide training and support to the field.
-SLPs and audiologists are hired by the state as consultants to assist members in the state and provide a unique understanding of the professions as well as DOE requirements.
-With increased demands on state budgets, fewer speech-language pathology and audiology consultants are being hired and/or retained.
-ASHA, in collaboration with state associations and organizations, shall support members, and states seeking to hire members as consultants to the DOE and shall promote the hiring and retention of SLPs and audiologists serving as employees/consultants to state agencies to advocate for:
+State departments of education (DOE) and/or state education agencies hire individuals to implement DOE policies, assist with educator questions, and provide training and support to the field.
+In some states audiologists and SLPs are hired as consultants to assist members in the state to help meet DOE requirements.
+With increased demands on state budgets, fewer audiology and speech-language pathology consultants are being hired and/or retained.
+ASHA, in collaboration with state associations and organizations, will: